 The long-awaited day has arrived: you’re finally going to get a car.
 You’re ready to hit the road in your new wheels.
 But then you remember something that slipped through the cracks in the flurry of test drives, online research, and decisions about paint color, make, and model: you’re going to need car insurance for your new ride.
-Thing is, you have your heart set on going to the dealership and getting the car this weekend.
+Thing is, you have your heart set on going to the dealership and getting the car ASAP.
 But the thought of the insurance is still weighing on you.

 Well, we’ve got six things you need to know about insurance when you’re buying a car so you’ll be ready to drive away from the dealership with the coverage you need.

 What to know about insurance if you’re buying a new car